Addiction and Compulsion

-My finger-biting compulsion has fallen away for longer and longer periods of time in recent years, not because I've been actively trying to stop, but it simply just stopped happening.
-It hasn't come back for quite a while now, and I have a sense it's gone for good, but I don't assume it might not surprise me and reappear.
-But even if it flares up periodically for the rest of my life, I no longer find that a terrible prospect.
-I hope it doesn't come back, but if it does, that's the way it is.
+My finger-biting compulsion has fallen away for longer and longer periods of time in recent years, not because I've been actively trying to stop, but it has periodically just stopped happening.
+The urge to do it just disappears, out of the blue, sometimes for months at a time, and then returns again, also seemingly out of the blue.
+Even if it flares up periodically for the rest of my life, I no longer find that a terrible prospect.
 I’m grateful to it for all I’ve learned from it.
 If alcohol and cigarettes and drugs had been my only addictions, I would have ended up believing that anyone can choose to stop—just like “I” apparently did.
 But because of my experience with finger-biting, I was able to see and experience directly that this controller is an illusion, that no one is directing this show.
 This has given me compassion for child molesters, serial killers and others who are compelled to do far more harmful things.
 I have found peace not by getting control and perfecting Joan, but by recognizing my total helplessness as the illusory separate self and by realizing the perfection of what is, just as it is.